NBKRedSpy/Quasimorph-Map-Markers/README.md

 * Placing a marker at the merc's location can be hard to see due to the merc icon being on top.

 # Change Log
 ## 1.1.0
+* Added hotkey to add a marker when in inventory and not the mini map.
+* Added game's "Click" sounds to the actions.
+* Changed defaults of "Add Marker" to F2

+## 1.1.0
 * Added listing the items at a marker when hovered.